immy1996/immy1996.github.io/_posts/blog/2016-11-10-Intro-to-Flask.markdown

 date:   2016-11-10 02:10:00
 categories: blog
 ---
 I've been using Flask in Cloud9 to create websites and it's been so fun.
-I'll tell about you what Flask is, show how to install Flask via command line, and how to use Flask via Python and HTML.
+I'll tell you what Flask is, show how to install Flask via command line, and how to use Flask via Python and HTML.
-It honestly isn't bad and it won't take that long!
+It honestly isn't that hard and it won't take that long to get a website up and running!

 The definition of Flask: a Python module for writing web applications.
 So you need to install Flask via command line: `sudo easy_install flask markdown`